 There is an unusual revolver model, the Russian Nagant M1895, which can be silenced.
 When this revolver is cocked, a recess in the front of each chamber in the cylinder encloses the back of the barrel.
 In addition the cartridge case is slightly protruding from the chamber to close the small remaining gap, all in all creating a gas seal when the gun is fired, thus enabling silencing of the revolver.This is out of my field of experience, so I'll leave it there.

+Many readers assumed Piggy was nearsighted.
 Nearsightedness is corrected with negative (diverging) lenses.
 A positive (converging) lens is necessary to focus sunlight.
 Therefore a burning-glass must be positive.
-Piggy's negative eyeglass lenses would not work as a burning-glass.
+If Piggy's eyeglass were for nearsigtedness they would not work as a burning-glass.

 Claudio Sanchez sends me this advertisement featuring a hapless fried bird on a power line.
 Don't worry, birds aren't electrocuted by sitting on high voltage wires.
 The bird would have to be large enough to straddle between two wires, one foot on each wire.
 The potential difference between its feet on one wire is too small to do any harm.
 Birds perch on wires safely, and squirrels are even acrobatic enough to scurry along a wire, as if walking a tightrope.
 But if any squirrel happens to reach from one wire to another, at a utility pole or at a transformer fuse, it won't make that mistake again.